Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

-\textbf{Context Guided MaxConv (CGM).} Recently, methods for contextual reasoning~\cite{chen2018iterative, li2019visual} have been extensively studied in computer vision.
-Motivated by~\cite{lin2020context}, we propose a Context Guided MaxConv (CGM) to dynamically extract representative local patterns within Transformer in conjunction with contextual guidance.
-As shown in Fig.~\ref{Transformer}, to extract the most representative information, we scale the input image to the size of $k \times k$ by using the max-pooling operation.
-Then, to alleviate the time-consuming kernel modulation caused by a large number of channels, we follow the previous idea and reduce the complexity by generating two tensors through two branches.
+As shown in Fig.~\ref{Transformer}, to extract the representative information, we scale the input image to the size of $k \times k$ by using the max-pooling operation.
+Then, to alleviate the time-consuming kernel modulation caused by a large number of channels, we follow the idea of matrix decomposition~\cite{wei2020component} and reduce the complexity by generating two tensors through two branches.
 One of the branches draws on the idea of bottleneck design~\cite{hu2018squeeze}.
-We project the spatial position information into a vector of size $k$ through a linear layer of shared parameters and then generate new channel weights from this vector.
-In another branch, the idea of grouped convolution is applied to the linear layer, and the output $C_{out}$ is obtained by introducing a grouped linear layer with weight ($w \in {\Re ^{\frac{{{C_{in}}}}{g} \times \frac{{{C_{out}}}}{g}}}$), where $g$ is the number of groups.
-Then, spatially transformer the two branches to obtain tensors with corresponding sizes of ${C_{out}},1,k,k$ and ${C_{in}},1,k,k$.
-Meanwhile, the two tensors are then added element-wise to get the same size as the convolution kernel $\omega $($\omega \in {\Re ^{{C_{out}} \times {C_{out}} \times k \times k}}$), which is convenient for element-wise multiplication to obtain the modulation convolution kernel.
-It's worth to noting that $\omega $ is an adaptive multipliers that is consistent with the size of the tensor.
-After multiplying(*) it with the tensor, the tensor can be converted into a set of trainable type parameters and bound to the module.
-During the learning process, the weights of $\omega $ can be automatically learned and modified to optimize the model.
-After that, the two tensors are added element by element to obtain the same size as the convolution kernel $\omega $, which is convenient for element-wise multiplication to obtain the modulation convolution kernel $\omega '$.
-Finally, after fully understanding the obtained semantic information, this set of optimized tensor $\omega '$ interacts with the input features to dynamically capture the local patterns of salient features.
+We project the spatial position information into a vector of size ${{{k^2}} \mathord{\left/ {\vphantom {{{k^2}} 2}} \right. \kern-\nulldelimiterspace} 2}$ through a linear layer of shared parameters and then generate new channel weights from this vector.
+In another branch, the idea of grouped convolution is applied to the linear layer, and the output dimension $C_{out}$ is obtained by introducing a grouped linear layer with weight.
+Then, reshape the two branches to obtain tensors with the size of ${C_{out}} \times 1 \times k \times k$ and $1 \times {C_{in}} \times k \times k$.
+Meanwhile, the two tensors are then summed by element to obtain our modulated convolution kernel, whose size is modulated to ${C_{in}} \times {C_{out}} \times k \times k$ to simulate the convolution kernel under real convolution operations.
+Subsequently, the simulated modulated convolution kernel is multiplied with the adaptive multiplier $\omega $.
+This process can be formulated as